Have you considered a Not-for-Profit board appointment in the UK?

 • You can develop relationships with those who sit on other boards, thereby opening up new board opportunities.

-• NFP appointments offer a unique opportunity to work with like-minded people – giving you access to different people that can support your professional career.
+• NFP appointments offer a unique opportunity to work with like-minded people, giving you access to new connections who can support your professional career.

 • NFP roles allow you to contribute to organisations or causes you are passionate about.

-• One thing we have all learnt from the pandemic is the importance of looking after your mental health.
-Volunteering with an NFP has been proven to: boost social connection, reduce anxiety, improve life satisfaction, offer a sense of purpose and decrease the risk of depression.
+• Volunteering with an NFP has been proven to: boost social connection, reduce anxiety, improve life satisfaction, offer a sense of purpose and decrease the risk of depression.

 Review your Board Aspirations?

-I agree that a non-for-profit appointment is not right for everyone and there are several boxes you need to tick when making this decision:
+I agree that a non-profit appointment is not right for everyone, and there are several boxes you need to tick when making this decision:

 • Do you have an authentic passion for the organisation?